open-telemetry/oteps/text/0225-configuration.md

 Implementations *MUST* perform environment variable substitution before validating and parsing configuration file contents.

+#### Handling environment variable & file config overlap

+When both configuration file and environment variables are present, the implementation *MUST* ignore environment variables in preference of the configuration file.
+The support for environment variable substitution in the configuration file gives users a mechanism for migrating away from environment variables in favour of configuration files.

 ### Version guarantees & backwards compatibility

 Each version of the configuration schema carries a major and minor version.
 Configurations specify the major and minor version they adhere to.
 Before reaching 1.0, each minor version change is equivalent to major version change.
 That is, there are no guarantees about compatibility and all changes are permitted.
 As of 1.0, we provide the following stability guarantees: